manu-p-1/Ampere/README.md

 </p>

 ## Introduction
 Ampere is a robust .NET utility library written in C#.
 It's main purpose is to make development more productive and easier.
-The Ampere docs can be found at <https://powerplug.me>
+The Ampere docs can be found at [Ampere Docs](https://manu-p-1.github.io/Ampere/>).
 ## Execution
 ### Add the dependency to your project with NuGet
 You can install the latest release with NuGet by clicking `Managing NuGet Packages...` under your Visual Studio project name.
 Browse for the project by typing `Ampere`, view the information, and choose the version you would like to install.